Mary Wood-Allen: Biography

 Mary Augusta Wood was born in Delta, Ohio, the daughter of George Wood and Sarah (Seely) Wood.
 She attended Ohio Wesleyan Female College, graduating in 1862.

 After teaching for a time at the Battleground Collegiate Institute in Battle Ground, Indiana, she married Chillon Brown Allen, a lawyer, and took the surname Wood-Allen.

 After three years studying in Vienna, Austria, Wood-Allen earned a medical degree from the University of Michigan at Ann Arbor in 1875.
 She went into practice in Newark, New Jersey.
-In 1883 she was appointed "Lecturer of Heredity and Hygiene" for the National Women's Christian Temperance Union at the suggestion of Frances Willard and lectured widely on these subjects.
-In 1892 she became superintendent of the WCTU's Purity Department, and in 1897 she became Superintendent of Purity for the World WCTU.
+In 1883, she was appointed "Lecturer of Heredity and Hygiene" for the National Woman's Christian Temperance Union (WCTU) at the suggestion of Frances Willard and lectured widely on these subjects.
+In 1892, she became superintendent of the WCTU's Purity Department, and in 1897, she became Superintendent of Purity for the World WCTU.

 In 1895, through her family's Wood-Allen Publishing Company in Ann Arbor, Wood-Allen started a series of monthly leaflets titled Mother's Friend, which was co-edited by Estelle M. H. Merrill.
 It later became a monthly magazine titled The New Crusade and was edited by Wood-Allen alone with her daughter as assistant editor.
-This later became The American Mother and then American Motherhood and continued publication until 1919.
+Later, this became The American Mother and then American Motherhood and continued publication until 1919.
 Wood-Allen published the magazine herself with the assistance of her son and daughter.
 She also published a number of books.
 Her poem "Motherhood" was well known in its day.

 The Wood-Allen Publishing Company also published at least one book by Delos Franklin Wilcox (Ethical Marriage (1900)).